Mechanical Engineering (ME)

 ME 2320 Statics (3)

-Pre-requisite(s): A grade of C or better in MTH 1321; a grade of B or better in EGR 1302; a grade of C or better or concurrent enrollment in PHY 1420
+Pre-requisite(s): A grade of C or better in MTH 1321; a grade of B or better or concurrent enrollment in EGR 1302; a grade of C or better or concurrent enrollment in PHY 1420

 Study of forces, moments, free-body diagrams, friction, equilibrium, first and second moments of lines, centers of pressure, mass and gravity, and moments of inertia.